ludmanp/tmcms-module-recapture/README.md

 ## Basic usage

 In CMS menu reCaptcha/Settings fill `key` and `secret` for reCaptcha from https://www.google.com/recaptcha/admin.
 Settings items will appear after first test usage of binding button and validation.
-Or you can create then in CMS Settings (`http://your.site/cms/?p=settings&do=_default`) module manually, assigning `module` value `recaptcha`.
+Or you can create them in CMS Settings (`http://your.site/cms/?p=settings&do=_default`) module manually, assigning `module` value `recaptcha`.

 ### Bind to button